 Let’s assume that EBITDA equals net income.
 This is so we do not miscalculate interest, taxes, depreciation, and amortization.
 If a CFO is hired to improve a business, this means that the CFO should configure a way to optimize cash flow and costs to the point of increasing EBITDA by 1-2%.
 It is a general expectation that the CFO should improve cash flow and profits by this percentage.
 Improving business right away by 5-10%, for instance, as a CFO is much more difficult than expecting 1-2%, which is why that is the general rule of thumb.

 The EBITDA improved in a company is equivalent to the salary the CFO is paid.
-If a company generates $20 million in sales, that company would typically pay the CFO $200,000-400,000, depending on the size of the company.
+If a company generates $20 million in sales, then that company would typically pay the CFO $200,000-400,000, depending on the size of the company.
 From this theory, CFOs should be able to pay for themselves the first year by identifying ways to free up profits and cash flow.

 Revenue ($20,000,000) x Value of CFO (.02) = CFO Salary ($400,000)